johnnymast/mysql_websocket_chat/CHANELOG.md

 This update will fix some small things to make the package more easy to use overall.
 It will also make the whole footprint of the package smaller.

+ - Empty text should not be sent, now there will be a css animation for the input box.
+Fixing #22
+ - Updated the comments for JSDOCS3, fixing #14
  - Removed the dependency on jQuery because its slowly dieing.
 Fixing #9
  - Updated LICENSE.md to reflect the copyright of 2018, fixing #11
  - Updated the javascript code to ES2015, fixing #13